How to deal with difficult employees? Quite hard, isn’t it?

 Not everyone can be a manager.
 It may sound fascinating as a title, the perks it involves but believe it or not working yourself is easier than managing people.
 You may learn to operate machine or robots in some days, but for handling people require continuous efforts.
 It may become a pain of the throat when you have difficult employees to manage.

 Dealing with difficult employees is something that needs brief working on the problem and then tailors a solution accordingly.
 Again execution of those solutions would not be easy because human as a whole is a complex creature, both physically and mentally.
 We are not discussing the anatomy of the human body here but the complexities of behavior at the workplace.

-Difficult employees are the peoples who do not work professionally or responsibly.
+Difficult employees are the people who do not work professionally or responsibly.
 Usually, such employees are identified in small businesses.
-Although ratio of these employees is much less than those of responsible ones, however the impact of their behavior may affect the overall environment of a company, inside and outside.
+Although the ratio of these employees is much less than those of responsible ones, however, the impact of their behavior may affect the overall environment of a company, inside and outside.

 These behaviors are observed through their language, conduct with other colleagues and clients of a company.
 Other of their misconducts may include, laziness, unprofessionalism, inappropriate dressing at the workplace, taking work for granted, etc. Typically they have a lack of motivation towards their work.